microsoft/Build-omi/README.md

 ##### Building Release Agents

-From the bld-omi directory (created above from 'git clone', do the
+From the bld-omi directory (created above from 'git clone'), do the
 following:

 ```